configu/docs/CONTRIBUTING.md

 ## Definition List

-Custom `mdx` component that makes possible using [extended markdown syntax for descriptions lists](https://www.markdownguide.org/extended-syntax/#definition-lists).
+Custom `mdx` component that makes possible using [extended Markdown syntax for descriptions lists](https://www.markdownguide.org/extended-syntax/#definition-lists).
 Fully [WCAG-compliant](https://www.w3.org/TR/WCAG20-TECHS/H40.html).
 It provides an accessible way to make term lists, and it's a generally good way to add structure to a text when a writer needs more than bullets and less than headings.

 To use the Version component, you need to include `<Version></Version>` and provide its type.
 The type can be one of three options: green, blue, or pink.